-In a double-blind, randomized, placebo-controlled trial, niacin ER 1,000 mg daily was added to statin therapy in 167 patients with CAD and low HDL-C (< 45 mg/dL).
-Patients were initially started on niacin ER 500 mg and then titrated to 1,000 mg daily after one month.
+In a double-blind, randomized, placebo-controlled trial, niacin ER 1,000 mg daily (n=87) or placebo (n=80) were added to statin therapy in 167 patients with CAD and low HDL-C (< 45 mg/dL).157 Patients were initially started on niacin ER 500 mg and then titrated to 1,000 mg daily after one month.
 A total of 149 patients completed the study.
 Baseline carotid intima-media thickness (CIMT), LDL-C (mean 89 mg/dL), and HDL-C (mean 40 mg/dL) were comparable in the two groups.
 After 12 months, HDL-C increased by 21 percent in the niacin group.
 The mean CIMT increased significantly in the placebo group (p<0.001) but was unchanged in the niacin group.
-The difference in the CIMT progression was not statistically significant (p=0.08).
+The difference in the CIMT progression was not statistically significant (p=0.08), however niacin significantly reduced the rate of MT progression in patients without insulin resistance (p=0.026).
 Cardiovascular event rates were similar in the small trial (3.8 percent in the niacin group and 9.6 percent in the statin-only group; p=0.20).